stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

 ========================

-StackHPC kayobe config includes a reference monitoring and alerting stack based on Prometheus, Alertmanager, Grafana, Fluentd, Elasticsearch & Kibana.
+StackHPC kayobe config includes a reference monitoring and alerting stack based on Prometheus, Alertmanager, Grafana, Fluentd & OpenSearch.
 These services by default come enabled and configured.

 Monitoring hosts, usually the controllers, should be added to the monitoring